leighklotz/llamafiles/README.md

 	graphics cards.
 It has a Samsung SSD 970 EVO 1TB and a Samsung SSD 990 PRO 4TB as storage devices, and an ASUS ROG MAXIMUS XII APEX motherboard with Intel Comet Lake chipset.
-The system is running Ubuntu Linux with kernel version 6.2.0-39-generic, and has a wireless network interface (Intel Comet Lake PCH CNVi WiFi) and an Ethernet interface (Intel Ethernet Controller I225-V).
+The system is running Ubuntu Linux with kernel version 6.2.0-39-generic has a wireless network interface (Intel Comet Lake PCH CNVi WiFi) and an Ethernet interface (Intel Ethernet Controller I225-V).
 The computer also has USB ports, audio devices, and an SMBus controller.  [end of text]